The Lemmens-Seidel conjecture for base size $5$: Lemmens and Seidel's results

-The proof of the following lemma is essentially contained in~\cite[Proof of Theorem~4.6]{Lin2020}. \begin{lemma} Let $H$ be a graph with smallest Seidel eigenvalue at least $-5$ having a maximum clique $B=\{b_1,\ldots,b_5\}$.
-Assume that the only pillars in $H$ with respect to $B$ having at least one vertex are $(5,2)$-pillars.
-Then there exist a supergraph $G$ of $H$ with smallest Seidel eigenvalue $-5$ and a vertex $b_6 \in V(G)$ satisfying the following. \begin{enumerate} \item $V(H) \cup \{b_6\} = V(G)$, and $B \cup \{b_6\}$ is a maximum clique. \item The $(5,2)$-pillars in $H$ with respect to $B$ coincide with the $(6,3)$-pillars adjacent to $b_6$ in $G$ with respect to $B \cup \{b_6\}$. \end{enumerate} \end{lemma} \begin{proof} Define $G$ by taking a vertex $b_6$ such that $\hat{b}_6 = -\hat{b}_1-\hat{b}_2-\hat{b}_3-\hat{b}_4-\hat{b}_5$. \end{proof} By this lemma, we can rewrite some results in~\cite{lemmens1973} on graphs with Seidel smallest eigenvalue at least $-5$ and clique number $6$ as follows.
-We remark that if the base size is $6$ and common angle $\arccos(1/5)$, then the only pillars with respect to some clique of size $6$ are $(6,3)$-pillars.
+Also, as discussed in~\cite[Proof of Theorem~4.6]{Lin2020}, $(5,2)$-pillars can be regarded as $(6,3)$-pillars by adding an extra vertex.
+We restate the discussion as the following lemma, and provide a proof for the convenience of the readers. \begin{lemma} Let $H$ be a graph with smallest Seidel eigenvalue at least $-5$ having a maximum clique $B=\{b_1,\ldots,b_5\}$.
+Assume that the only pillars in $H$ with respect to $B$ containing at least one vertex are $(5,2)$-pillars.
+Then there exists a supergraph $G$ of $H$ with smallest Seidel eigenvalue at least $-5$ and a vertex $b_6 \in V(G)$ satisfying the following. \begin{enumerate} \item $V(H) \cup \{b_6\} = V(G)$, and $B \cup \{b_6\}$ is a maximum clique. \item The $(5,2)$-pillars in $H$ with respect to $B$ coincide with the $(6,3)$-pillars adjacent to $b_6$ in $G$ with respect to $B \cup \{b_6\}$. \end{enumerate} \end{lemma} \begin{proof} We define the desired graph $G$ by adding an extra vertex $b_6$ to $H$ such that $N_G(b_6) = V(H)$.
+Then,~\ref{lem:56:1} and~\ref{lem:56:2} hold.
+Hence, it suffices to show that the smallest Seidel eigenvalue of $G$ is at least $-5$.
+The vectors $\hat{x}$'s given in Definition~\ref{dfn:pillar} satisfy $( \hat{x}, \hat{y} ) = (I+S(H)/5)_{xy}$ for $x,y \in V(H)$.
+We let $\hat{b}_6 := -\hat{b}_1-\hat{b}_2-\hat{b}_3-\hat{b}_4-\hat{b}_5$.
+Then, $( \hat{x}, \hat{y} ) = (I+S(G)/5)_{xy}$ for $x,y \in V(G)$.
+Therefore, the smallest Seidel eigenvalue of $G$ is at least $-5$. \end{proof} By this lemma, we may rewrite some results in~\cite{lemmens1973}.
+In fact, we obtain the following three theorems by combining Lemma~\ref{lem:56} with Lemmens and Seidel's results.
+We provide a proof of only Theorem~\ref{thm:|P|}~\ref{thm:|P|:1} at the end of this section.
+We may prove the other theorems in the same way.

 \begin{theorem}[{\cite[Theorem~5.2]{lemmens1973}}] Let $H$ be a graph with smallest Seidel eigenvalue at least $-5$ and clique number $5$.
 Let $P$ be a $(5,2)$-pillar.
-If another $(5,2)$-pillar has at least one vertex, then the following hold. \begin{enumerate} \item If an induced subgraph of $P$ is isomorphic to $\tilde{A}_t$, then $t+1 \bmod 3 = 0$. \item If an induced subgraph of $P$ is isomorphic to $\tilde{D}_t$, then $t+1 \bmod 3 = 2$. \end{enumerate} \end{theorem}
+If another $(5,2)$-pillar contains at least one vertex, then the following hold. \begin{enumerate} \item If an induced subgraph of $P$ is isomorphic to $\tilde{A}_t$, then $t+1 \bmod 3 = 0$. \item If an induced subgraph of $P$ is isomorphic to $\tilde{D}_t$, then $t+1 \bmod 3 = 2$. \end{enumerate} \end{theorem}